nebulis33/linda-blog/_drafts/what-exactly-is-a-six-word-story.md

 At first, I thought it was an outrageous demand for a writing contest.
 How can you write a story in so few words, right?
 There’s no way.
 But there actually is a way.
 Below are some examples of six-word stories from authors you may know.

-One of the most well-known of these short stories is believed to be written by Ernest Hemingway:
+One of the most well-known of these short stories is believed to have been written by Ernest Hemingway:

 “For sale: baby shoes.
 Never worn.”